logicalperson0/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2. The file strlen a function that returns the length of a string.

 3. The file _puts a function that prints a string, followed by a new line, to stdout

+4. The file 4-print_rev a fun that prints a string, in reverse,